pantelis/pantelis-personal-site/content/home/projects.md

 3. Model Predictive Control for autonomous vehicles.
 In this project we optimized MPC parameters, based on a kinematic model of the car.
 The optimally manipulated variables such as steering and throttle minimize the cost a quadratic function of cross track error (CTE) as well as velocity deviations from a nominal velocity value over a horizon of several seconds.

-Resource Assignment Policy Design
+### Resource Assignment Policy Design

-1. Behavioral Cloning for Optimal Resource Assignment (ongoing).
+1. Behavioral Cloning for Optimal Resource Assignment.
 In this project DNNs are used to approximate resource assignment algorithms.
 Accuracies of 98% have been achieved for simple policies and the work is on going for approximating complex policies.

 2. Optimal Parameter Optimization in Networks.
 In this project series, network training datasets were used to learn interference patterns and the resultant statistics drive iterative structured optimization algorithms that maximize social utility for all network participants.

 3. Economic Networks.
-In this project resource protection limits were derived for each revenue class of users to adjust optimal priority levels that admit and/or define a classes of service.
+In this project resource protection limits were derived for each class of users to adjust optimal priority levels that admit and/or define a classes of service.